PsyTeachR/ads-v1/docs/02-reports.md

 ### Working Directory

 Where should you put all of your files?
-You usually want to have all of your scripts and data files in one subtree of your computer's directory structure.
-Usually there is a single <a class='glossary' target='_blank' title='The filepath where R is currently reading and writing files.' href='https://psyteachr.github.io/glossary/w#working-directory'>working directory</a> where your data and scripts are stored.
+You usually want to have all of your scripts and data files inside one folder on your computer, the <a class='glossary' target='_blank' title='The filepath where R is currently reading and writing files.' href='https://psyteachr.github.io/glossary/w#working-directory'>working directory</a>.
+You can organise files in subdirectories inside this main project directory, such as putting all raw data files in a directory called <code class='path'>data</code> and saving any image files to a directory called <code class='path'>images</code>.

 Your script should only reference files in three locations, using the appropriate format.